Khamis Brigade

 In 2009, according to news reports, Belgian arms manufacturers delivered 11.5 million € worth of small arms and ammunition to the 32nd Brigade.
-The aim according to the Walloon government was to protect humanitarian convoys heading for Darfur in the Sudan.
+The aim, according to the Walloon government, was to protect humanitarian convoys heading for Darfur in the Sudan.

-Role in 2011 uprising and civil war
+Role in the First Libyan Civil War

-The Khamis Brigade was described as the most elite of three "regime protection units" which together comprise 10,000 men.
+The Khamis Brigade was described as the most elite of the three "regime protection units" which together comprised 10,000 men.
 According to U.S. and European officials, these units were directly loyal to Gaddafi, whereas regular army units made up of conscripts were subject to widespread desertion.
-It engaged anti-government forces and was reported by eyewitnesses to be moving into Benghazi, Bayda and several other cities that were centers of anti-government protests on 19 February 2011 in the company of militias, possibly including foreign mercenaries.
+The Khamis Brigade engaged anti-government forces and was reported by eyewitnesses to be moving into Benghazi, Bayda and several other cities that were centers of anti-government protests on 19 February 2011 in the company of militias, possibly including foreign mercenaries.
 Al Arabiya, citing sources in Benghazi, reported that Khamis Gaddafi had recruited French-speaking mercenaries from sub-Saharan Africa.

-On 24 February, armored units commanded by Khamis Gaddafi were reported to be moving toward Misrata, Libya's third-largest city and a major port, said to be in the hands of rebels with heavy weapons.
-Meanwhile, multi-national mercenaries commanded by the group killed scores and injured dozens in Zawiya, a city symbolic for its resistance to Italian colonization.
+On 24 February, armored units commanded by Khamis Gaddafi were reported to be moving toward Misrata, Libya's third-largest city and a major port, said to be in the hands of rebels.
+Meanwhile, multinational mercenaries commanded by the group killed scores and injured dozens in Zawiya, a city symbolic for its resistance to Italian colonization.
 Local witnesses and speeches by Gaddafi described a chaotic situation with people in civilian clothes fighting one another in the streets.
 According to former justice minister Mustafa Abdul Jalil, Khamis Gaddafi and two of his brothers were stationed in security centers to the east, west, and south of Tripoli.

-The Aruba School in the rebel held coastal town of Shahhat became the prison for almost 200 suspected mercenaries of the Gaddafi regime from countries such as Niger and Chad.
-They were reported to be part of Libya's "Khamees' battalion".
+The Aruba School in the rebel-held coastal town of Shahhat became the prison for almost 200 suspected mercenaries of the Gaddafi regime from countries such as Niger and Chad.
+They were reported to be part of Libya's "Khamis' battalion".